-An investment fund consists of various securities that have been selected to meet the objective of the investment fund
+An investment fund consists of different securities that have been selected to meet the objective of the investment fund.

 Investors select funds to invest in based on criteria such as risks, objectives and fees and others.

-Like you learned in lesson 4, a fund is money set aside for a specific purpose and an emergency fund is money that you set aside for emergencies.
+Generally speaking, a fund is money that you set aside for a specific purpose.
+An emergency fund is money that you set aside for emergencies.
 You may also have a retirement fund or other types of personal funds.

 Unlike passive funds tied to an index, mutual funds are actively managed by capital investment companies.
 These companies act as brokers and select various securities based on risk parameters and the orientation of the fund.

-Remember how you learned about portfolio diversification in lesson 16 of the Bitpanda Academy?
 Equity funds often manage over a hundred different individual stocks.
-As you can imagine, a private investor is usually unable to spread assets across such a wide range of stocks for financial reasons - this is where investment funds come in.
+As you can imagine, a private investor is usually unable to spread assets across such a wide range of stocks for financial reasons, so this is where investment funds come in.

-An investment fund may also be based on an index, meaning that a fund is replicating the performance of a stock market index.
-In this case, the securities in this fund are the same as in the index - here, we are speaking about a “passive fund”.
-Mutual funds require a high degree of active management by expert managers which is why they are usually associated with higher costs for investors.
+An investment fund may also be based on an index, meaning that a fund replicates the performance of a stock market index.
+In this case, the securities in this fund are the same as in the index.
+In this case we are speaking of a “passive fund”.
+Mutual funds require a high degree of active management by expert managers, which is why they are usually associated with higher costs for investors.

 Thanks to such extensive diversification, the consequences of individual company defaults, like a company declaring bankruptcy, are usually much less significant when investing in a fund with many different assets.

 New to Bitpanda?
 Register your account today!Sign up here